nisargpatel28/movieSearch/README.md

 # Favourite Movies

-Your task is to build a react application that allows the user to search for a movie and display results.
+Task is to build a react application that allows the user to search for a movie and display results.
 The user can then favourite a movie so that it shows up in a separate list titled "favourites".
 They should also be allowed to unfavourite the movie if they change their mind.

 ## Running the app